-"Aren't you going to follow and give a kiss for good luck?"
+"Aren't you going to follow and give her a kiss for good luck?"
 Orna Bletchley asked when he stopped eating to watch Rose leave the hall.
-It was a mark of her contentment with Guy Willoughby that Orna's tone was more curious than sarcastic.
+She'd hounded Scorpius for most of seventh year, yet her tone was more curious than sarcastic.
+It was a mark of her contentment with her new boyfriend, Guy Willoughby.

 Scorpius sliced off a bite of melon wrapped in prosciutto.
 "She doesn't need luck."

 Next to Scorpius, his best mate Edgar Goyle set an empty cup down beside his cleared plate.
 "What about you?
 Word's gone round you've been revising like a fiend."

 Scorpius curled his lip.
 "Hufflepuffs must have started it.
 They lack imagination."